DIAGNijmegen/website-content/content/pages/vacancies/robust_general_vacancy.md

 * CARA Lab: [Jos Thannhauser](mailto:jos.thannhauser@radboudumc.nl)

 ## Application
-Application links for the PhD positions will follow soon.
+For MERAI Lab, please apply [here](https://www.diagnijmegen.nl/vacancies/merai_vacancy/).
+Application links for the PhD positions in Healthy AI Lab, AI for Parkinson Lab, and CARA Lab will follow soon.

 You should supply a motivation letter, your CV, links to a Google Scholar profile, a list of grades and courses you have followed including online courses on deep learning and similar topics, and links to any publications you have written plus any code you have written and is publicly accessible, e.g., on a GitHub account.
-This application will remain open until the position has been filled.
 Applications are processed immediately upon receipt.